What does a Collection Specialist do?

 How to become a Collection Specialist?

-- Apply for Jobs: Look for positions at banks, finance companies, or collection agencies.
-Tailor your resume to highlight relevant skills and experiences.
+- Apply for Jobs: Look for positions at banks, credit companies, or collection agencies.
+Prepare a resume and cover letter that highlight relevant skills and experience.

 How long does it take to become a Collection Specialist?